 The following approvals are required for the two sites.

-A Fiscal Impact Analysis (FIA) has been prepared to evaluate the impact of the proposed project on the costs and revenues for the City of Menlo Park, and other governmental entities that serve the project site including the Menlo Park Fire Protection District, Menlo Park Municipal Water District, West Bay Sanitary District, Elementary and High School Districts, San Mateo County Office of Education Special District, San Mateo County Community College District, and the Midpeninsula Regional Open Space District.
+A fiscal impact analysis has been prepared to evaluate the impact of the proposed project on the costs and revenues for the City of Menlo Park, and other governmental entities that serve the project site including the Menlo Park Fire Protection District, Menlo Park Municipal Water, West Bay Sanitary District, Elementary and High School Districts, San Mateo County Office of Education Special District, San Mateo County Community College District and the Midpeninsula Regional Open Space District.

-On December 8, 2011, the city held a community meeting on the Facebook Campus Project, in order to provide a project summary and information on the Draft EIR and FIA.
+On December 8, 2011, the city held a community meeting on the Facebook campus project, in order to provide a project summary and information on the draft environmental impact report and fiscal impact analysis.
 This meeting took place at the Menlo Park Senior Center in the Belle Haven neighborhood.